-INTRODUCTION TO THE FULBRIGHT PROGRAM
+ABOUT THE PROGRAM

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
-While the Fulbright Commission in Brussels administers the Fulbright Program for citizens of Belgium and Luxembourg as well as participants in the Fulbright-Schuman Program, the program operates in over 160 countries worldwide and awards approximately 8,000 grants annually.
+While the Fulbright Commission in Brussels administers the Fulbright Program for citizens of Belgium and Luxembourg as well as participants in the Fulbright Schuman Program, the program operates in over 160 countries worldwide and awards approximately 8,000 grants annually.
 Roughly 1,900 U.S. students, 4,000 foreign students, 1,200 U.S. scholars, and 900 visiting scholars receive awards, in addition to several hundred teachers and professionals.
 More than 380,000 “Fulbrighters” from over 160 countries have participated in the program since its inception in 1946.

 THE FULBRIGHT PROGRAM IN 1946...

 In September 1945, the freshman senator from Arkansas, J. William Fulbright (1905-1995), introduced a bill in the U.S. Congress that called for the use of proceeds from the sales of surplus war property to fund the “promotion of international good will through the exchange of students in the fields of education, culture and science.”
 One year later, President Harry S. Truman signed the Fulbright Act into law.
 Today, Fulbright is the most widely recognized and prestigious international exchange program in the world, supported for more than half a century by the American people through an annual appropriation from the U.S. Congress and by the people of partner nations.
 The program — working with universities, schools, binational Fulbright commissions, government agencies, nongovernmental organizations and the private sector — actively seeks out individuals of achievement and potential who represent the full diversity of their respective societies and selects nominees through open, merit-based competitions.

 The success of the exchanges ensured continued funding in subsequent years, and the program was formalized in the 1995 Agreement Between the European Community and the United States of America Establishing a Cooperation Programme in Higher Education and Vocational Education and Training.
 In 2000 and again in 2006, the United States and the European Union renewed their commitment to “promote mutual understanding between the peoples of the European Community and the United States including broader knowledge of their languages, cultures and institutions” and to “improve the quality of human resource development in both the European Community and the United States, including the acquisition of skills required to meet the challenges of the global knowledge-based economy” through the Fulbright Schuman Program.
-(Click here to read the 2006 agreement!)

 Today, the Fulbright Schuman Program continues to provide opportunities for Americans and Europeans to study and conduct research on the transatlantic relationship.
-The program funds graduate and post-graduate study, research, and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.
+The program funds graduate and postgraduate study, research, and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.
 The Fulbright Schuman Program, administered by the Commission for Educational Exchange between the United States and Belgium, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.